microprediction/timemachines/README.md

 Question 2.
 Why do it this bare-bones manner with squished parameter spaces?

 Answer 2.
 The intent is comparison, combination and search for models.
+However the hope here is that there is a *reasonable* way to map the most important hyper-parameter choices and thereby search across packages which have entirely different conventions.
 This package wraps some time series prediction libraries that:

  - Use pandas dataframes
  - Bundle data with prediction logic